-In 2021, BHS's collaboration with the Community Action Board (CAB) expanded to include the development of a parent support group for parents with youth on probation.
-The parent support group curriculum is provided in Spanish as parents attending are primarily monolingual Spanish speaking.
-The curriculum is developed and facilitated by two Children's Behavioral health staff and two CAB staff members.
-Curriculum topics include: self-esteem, safety, COVID-19 impacts on community, sex education, positive parenting skills, MH and SUD prevention and early support, reproductive health, and healthy relationships.
-The parent support group was transitioned to a virtual (on-line) meeting space due to the COVID-19 pandemic.
-Facilitators provided technical support to attendees to help with access and education on utilizing laptops, computers, tablets, and smart phones as well as on-line meeting platforms.
-Referrals to the parent support group are currently placed through Santa Cruz County Juvenile Probation.
+BHS's collaboration with the Community Action Board (CAB) expanded to include the development of a Family support group for parents/caregivers with youth on probation, at risk, and/or accessing services through CAB's Luna y Sol Program aimed at 12-17 year olds.
+The Family support group curriculum is provided in Spanish as parents attending are primarily monolingual Spanish-speaking.
+The curriculum is developed and facilitated by one Children's Behavioral Health staff and one CAB staff member.
+Curriculum topics include: culture, healthy relationships, effective communication, community safety, LGBTQI awareness, family traditions, positive parenting skills, and MH and SUD prevention and early support.
+The Family support group meets weekly, in person, for 16 sessions and childcare is available.
+Referrals to the Family support group are provided by Santa Cruz County Juvenile Probation, Children's Behavioral Health, and CAB.
+Self-referrals are accepted as well.
+Families are required to register at least one youth 12-17 years old in the Luna Y Sol Program